zaylet/Practice/README.md

 Tuesday, August 30, 2022
-Worked on the classes as of right now it has been basic stuff We will start the project soon.
+Worked on the classes as of right now it has been basic stuff.
+We will start the project soon.